SOELexicon/BaseCampApi/README.md

 This information has to be provided in an object that implements the [ISettings](../master/BaseCampApi/Settings.cs) interface, which is then used to create a BaseCampApi instance.
 A Settings class which imnplements this interface is provided, to save you work.
 This provides a static Load method, reads the settings from *LocalApplicationData*/BaseCampApi/Settings.json.
 On a Windows 10 machine, *LocalApplicationData* is `C:\Users\<USER>\AppData\Local`, on Linux it is `~user/.local/share`.

-## Testing

-In order to run the Unit Tests provided, you must provide additional data in your ISettings object - see the Settings object in [UnitTest1.cs](../master/Tests/UnitTest1.cs).

 ## Hooks for more complex uses

 You do not have to use the provided Settings class, provided you have a class that implements ISettings.

-As part of the OAuth2 process, the default implementation starts a browser to obtain authorisation.
-This is done by calling OpenBrowser.
+As part of the OAuth2 process, the default implementation redirects to obtain authorisation.
+This is done by calling Response.Redirect like the code sample above.
 You can provide an alternative action to open a browser, or otherwise call the 37signals page to ask for authorisation.

 Once authorisation is complete, the OAuth2 process will redirect the browser to the redirect url you provide in the settings.
-The default implementation provides an extremely dumb web server to listed on the redirect url port, and collect the `code=` parameter from the request.
-You can provide an alternative by providing a `WaitForRedirect` async function.
+The default implementation by default you will need to be able to handle the redirect using the examples ive listed above, and collect the `code=` parameter from the request.

 These options would be useful if you were using the Api in your own Web Server, for instance.